EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

     “We **did not** find the relationship between LSF and disease to be statistically significant” / "There is an association between __LSF__ and __disease__, but **no significance**".

-    _or_

-3.No statement about a correlation or statistical significance (no statistical test performed):
+3. No statement about a correlation or statistical significance (no statistical test performed):

     “A majority percentage of HIV-positive MSM engage in unprotected sexual behavior”. → other individuals without HIV could have the same behavior.
     "LSF1 treated disease in 4 individuals and LSF2 caused disease in 7 individuals". → do not annotate anything.